OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-101.md

 ---

-> I will conduct myself within my house with a sincere heart.
+> I will walk within the halls of my house with a sincere heart.

 ## Psalm 101:3